 Increasing soil carbon by 1 percent in a hectare of land can increase the soil’s water-holding capacity by 140,000 liters (37,000 gallons) of water.
 In Australia, we farm on large-scale properties.
 So on 100 hectares of land (250 acres), that’s an extra 14 million liters of water that can be stored on our property.
 This means that we can farm longer into the summer months as our soils are full of life.
 And we have found on our farm that soil biology translates to soil and pasture productivity.

 Australian Carbon Credit Unit

 Australia is actually the first country to create a government-recognized and backed system of carbon farming and credit creation.
 How this works is that farmers get paid for the measured carbon increase in their soils, which translates into a currency called ACCU, or Australian Carbon Credit Unit, which can then be sold for money or used to make a farmer’s property carbon neutral.
 This allows Australian farmers to take real, practical action against climate change.

 In Australia, the first ACCU’s have been awarded to Victorian farmer Niels Olsen, who is the inventor of a machine called the Soilkee Renovator.
 Niels was able to measure an increase in carbon that was thought to be impossible.
 The SoilKee Renovator is now in the process of being proven and recognized as the best and fastest way to increase carbon in the soil in the world.

 The government over here actually found themselves in a funny situation; there was such an increase in soil carbon that they couldn’t believe it.
-The amount sequestered carbon far surpassed the capabilities of a forest of forest planting.
-Eventually though, the government had no choice but to accept the results.
+The amount of sequestered carbon far surpassed the capabilities of a forest of tree planting.
+Eventually, though, the government had no choice but to accept the results.

 Australia leads in the soil carbon industry